 The District of Columbia Water and Sewer Authority’s (D.C.
 Water) $2.6 billion Long Term Control Plan includes constructing a system of storage tunnels, conveyance pipelines, and structures to divert combined sewerage and storm water flows from entering the Anacostia River, Rock Creek, and Potomac River.
 The program is driven by a consent decree agreed by the Environmental Protection Agency, the District of Columbia, and the D.C.
 Water and Sewer Authority.
-The consent decree requires the entire system to be operational by March 23, 2025.
+The consent decree requires the entire D.C.
+Clean Rivers system to be operational by March 23, 2025.

 As part of the Program Consultants Organization, McMillen Jacobs Associates is the general consultant overseeing tunnel and geotechnical engineering.
 In addition to providing complete preliminary design for all projects and final design for selected projects, cost estimating, procurement strategies, alignment evaluations, permitting support, protection of structures evaluations and constructability reviews, McMillen Jacobs Associates is implementing a geotechnical exploration and testing program and providing other program management–related services.